decatur/NuCompRes/Readme.md

 # Overview

-NuCompRes (Numerical Computational Resources) is a lightweight component to expose computational MATLAB® resources over HTTP.
+NuCompRes (Numerical Computational Resources) is a lightweight component to expose computational MATLAB® or Octave resources over HTTP.

 NuCompRes readily turns your MATLAB investment into a server, enabling clients to integrate using the REST architectural style.